Introduction to Tennessee Slot Machine Casino Gambling 2019

 Slot Machine Private Ownership in Tennessee

-It is not legal to privately own a slot machine in the state of Tennessee.
+It is illegal to own a slot machine in the state of Tennessee privately.

 Gaming Control Board in Tennessee

-Tennessee also has a state lottery. officially called the Tennessee Education Lottery (TEL).
-The TEL was approved by voters in late 2002, and beginning to sell tickets in early 2004.
+The state lottery commission is the Tennessee Education Lottery (TEL).
+In late 2002, voters approved the TEL.
+Tickets began to sell in early 2004.
 Since then, it has raised more than $4 billion for education programs up to and including two-year college institutions.

 List of Casinos in Tennessee

-However, a few of Tennessee’s seven neighboring states offer extensive slot machine casino gambling options, especially in the states of Mississippi and Missouri.
+2018 Archive: Tennessee Slot Machine Casino Gambling 2018 – Tennessee slot machine casino gambling does not exist.
+Why?
+Because, there are no commercial casinos, racetracks, or tribal casinos.
+Alternatively, a few of Tennessee’s seven neighboring states offer extensive slot machine casino gambling options, most notably within the great U.S. states of Mississippi and Missouri.